biouno/biouno.github.io/running-structure-in-parallel-using-jenkins-slaves.md

 <p>
 	After this you can create a job in Jenkins to run Structure.
 A simple FreeStyle job is enough to run Structure in a single machine (local or remotely).
-But for running Structure in parallel accross many nodes, you'll need a Multi-configuration job.
+But for running Structure in parallel across many nodes, you'll need a Multi-configuration job.
 Give it any name.
 We are using the <a href="http://bodegaphylo.wikispot.org/Structure">Bodega
 	tutorial on Structure</a> data as example.